 - The Children’s Hearings (Scotland) Act 2011 Safeguarders Panel) Regulations 2012, section 5 outlines those who are disqualified from being appointed as a member of the national Safeguarders Panel.

-- Pre-appointment training allows you to learn in more detail about the role as it works in practice and to feel confident to perform in the role
+- Pre-appointment Assessment and Training allows you to learn in more detail about the role as it works in practice and to feel confident to perform in the role.

 - Once appointed you will also be expected to make sure that you keep up to date with skills and knowledge as required for the role.